See the locations and phone numbers for our rehabilitation services.

 The pain from his accident never went away.
 He wasn't sleeping.
 He couldn't even play with his kids.
 And he wasn't sure whether physical therapy could help.
 So we listened to his concerns and then developed a personalized program that helped get him back to the life he once knew.
 Because we're not just treating pain, we're treating David.

+Rehabilitation encompasses a broad range of therapies.
+Finding the right services, especially when seeking therapists trained in unique and less common rehabilitation requirements, can be challenging.
+With 16 locations across four counties, specialized rehabilitation programs with LVHN are always minutes away.
 All of our rehabilitation programs are tailored to meet your unique lifestyle needs and challenges.
 Our goal is to help you return to your regular routine as quickly and safely as possible.
 Our rehabilitation team works with both adults and children and includes:

 Physical therapists treat people whose movement and physical abilities are impaired by injury, surgery, disease or aging.
 They help you regain function and mobility, manage pain and return to your fullest level of activity.
 Your therapist will meet with you to assess your condition and establish goals.
 He or she then will implement a course of treatment that may include strength and conditioning exercises, as well as leading-edge pain control techniques, posture exercises and balance activities.